 Pay Online - You can log into your online account profile and pay your bill on the My Account page or the Pay Bill page.

 Pay by Mail - You can pay your power bill by mailing a check or money order (never cash) in the envelope provided in your monthly bill.
 Payments can be mailed to P. O. Box 242, Birmingham, AL 35292.

 Auto Pay - Auto Pay is a free bill payment program where you can authorize your bill amount to be automatically debited from your checking or savings account.

 Pay in Person - Visit a local authorized payment location to pay your bill.

 Pay Using Your Credit Card - Pay instantly via credit card by using our BillMatrix service.

 ACH Check Conversion - You may authorize a one-time electronic fund transfer from your bank account to pay your power bill.

 When you provide Alabama Power with a check as payment on your account, you authorize us either to use information from your check to make a one-time electronic fund transfer from your account or to process the payment as a check transaction.
 When we use the information from your check to make an electronic funds transfer, funds could possibly be withdrawn from your account as soon as the same day we receive your payment.
 You will not receive a copy of your check with your monthly bank statement.
 Sign up for check conversion.

 Currently, we do not directly accept credit cards for Paperless Billing payments; however, you may pay online with a credit or debit card by clicking Payment Options which will lead you to the BillMatrix service and other payment methods.
 You may also access BillMatrix by calling 1-800-835-2702.
-There is a $2.00 processing fee to use this service.

 You can make a one-time payment online using your checking or savings account.
 You will need your account number and web access code, social security number/Tax ID #, or email address.
 Also, you can use the BillMatrix service for a one-time payment using your credit card or debit card.